benduran/simplestyle/README.md

 }); // A new <style /> tag will appear in the header immediately after calling this function

 const myHeader = document.createElement('header');
-myHeader.classList.add(classes.header); // Will have a generated CSS classname in the format of '.header<unique_identifier>' ex .headerumdoaudnaoqwu
+myHeader.classList.add(classes.header); // Will have a generated CSS classname in the format of '.header<unique_identifier>' ex .header_umdoaudnaoqwu

 // if you want Simplestyle to always generate the same CSS class names, you can set
 // your own initial seed.
 Assuming your modules are imported in the same order and
 // execute their calls to createStyles() in the same order, the library will reliably generate
-// the same classNames across successive calls. const { classes } = createStyles({
+// the same classNames across successive calls.
+// This is useful if you're going to be generating your stylesheets on the server
+// and then rehydrating

+import { createStyles, setSeed } from 'simplestyle-js';

+setSeed(4567);

+const { classes } = createStyles({
   someRule: {
     backgroundColor: 'red,
   },
 });

 // you can also update an existing stylesheet by adding or removing styles.
-Only applies when "flush" is set to true const { classes, styles, updateSheet } = createStyles({
+Only applies when "flush" is set to true (it is true by default) const { classes, styles, updateSheet } = createStyles({
   myRule: {
     height: '400px,